AtLongLastAnalytics/visar/README.md

 <div align="center">
      <p><strong>Figure 2:</strong> VISaR Architecture Diagram</p>
 </div>

 **Overview of the Project Structure**

 The VISaR codebase follows a typical src structure.

-- The application code is stored in the `src/` directory, with `main.py` being the main entry point.
+- The application code is stored in the `src/` directory, with `main.py` being the entry point.

-- The `helpers/` package contains multiple modules, each containing a logical grouping of functions used in the main application.
+- The `helpers/` package is a collection of modules, each containing a logical grouping of functions used in the main application.

 - Each module within the `helpers` package has an associated test file in the `tests/` directory.
-Within each test script, a class groups unit tests for a given function in the corresponding module.
+Within each test script, all of the tests for a given function are grouped into their own class.
 We aim to have close to 100% test coverage!

-- Run details are captured in a `.log` file found within the `logs` directory.
+- Run details are captured in a `.log` file found within the `logs/` directory.
 If a run fails, this is where you should start troubleshooting.

-- The `data` directory is where you can find the output of completed runs.
-The files ending with `_vulnerabilties.txt` are the main output containing vulnerability information
+- The `data/` directory is where you can find the output of completed runs.
+The files ending with `_vulnids.txt` are the main output containing the vulnerability information.

-- A PowerShell script, `setup.ps1`, is provided in the `scripts` directory.
+- A PowerShell script, `setup.ps1`, is provided in the `/` directory.
 This script should be ran the first time using VISaR, it creates the virtual environment and installs all dependencies for you.

 ## 3. Contribute
 Thank you for wanting to contribute and improve VISaR!
 We welcome contributions from the community and are grateful for your support.

-Before contributing, please read our guidelines which describe our code style, testing approach, etc. here: [/docs/Contributing.md](./docs/Contributing.md).
+Before contributing, please read our guidelines which describe our code style and testing approach: [/docs/Contributing.md](./docs/Contributing.md).

 By contributing to this project, you agree that your contributions will be licensed under the [Apache-2.0 License](LICENSE.txt).